 - The ability to provide lower rates to Incarcerated Individuals and friends and family members because the technology is more efficient from both operating expense and capital expenditure perspectives;

 - The ability to provide higher commissions to facilities because the technology is more efficient;

 - Anywhere/anytime web-based facility customer access to key information and analysis through the S-Gate portal;

 - 7 x 24 x 365 Real-time monitoring of all facilities by our Network Operations Center with trained/certified technicians that can find, diagnose, and fix most problems before our facility customer even knows that there is a problem.”

 “Cloud based and web accessible are the key technology components of our SCP – to produce a highly efficient calling platform with all of the products that our facility customers need,” said Smith.
 “My recommended key questions that any facility needs to ask their Incarcerated Individual telephone provider to be sure they are up to date on technology are:

 - Do you own your own platform?
 If not – be careful because you are dealing with a middleman that does not own the full technology required;

-- Do you have all of your facility customers on the same inmate calling platform?
+- Do you have all of your facility customers on the same Incarcerated Individual calling platform?
 If not – be careful because your provider has not re-invested in the business.
 It takes a large investment to move from multiple older platforms to a single platform;

-- Do you use a state-of-the-art Voice over Internet Protocol platform for inmate calling?
+- Do you use a state-of-the-art Voice over Internet Protocol platform for Incarcerated Individual calling?
 If not – be careful because you may be left with a flip phone versus a smart phone.”

 “We studied our older premise-based (where processing/control equipment is located at the prison or jail) system economic characteristics versus SCP and we found the following: